graphsignal/graphsignal-python/README.md

 See API reference for more information on [`graphsignal.score`](https://graphsignal.com/docs/reference/python-api/#graphsignalscore) and [`Span.score`](https://graphsignal.com/docs/reference/python-api/#graphsignalspanscore) methods.

+Use [REST API](https://graphsignal.com/docs/reference/rest-api) to upload scores from any application or environment.

 ### Manual tracing

 To measure and monitor operations that are not automatically instrumented, wrap the code with [`trace()`](https://graphsignal.com/docs/reference/python-api/#graphsignaltrace) method or use [`@trace_function`](https://graphsignal.com/docs/reference/python-api/#graphsignaltrace_function) decorator.